mmastora/yaas-selfservice-consumption-storefront/Readme.md

 [Download from the Node site](http://nodejs.org/)

-Alternatively for MacOS only it can be done using the below command
+Alternatively for MacOS only, it can be done using the below command

 	$ brew install node

+The remaining sections below apply to both Windows and MacOS.

 Install grunt: